Start Solids at 4-6 Months

 Eating Solids Takes Practice

 It may seem like it’s something natural, but being fed by a spoon is new to your baby.
-Up until now, she’s only had a liquid diet.
-She’ll need practice to get used to the spoon and to the feel of having solid food in her mouth.
-So don't expect her to eat a whole lot -- maybe a teaspoon or two at a time -- when you start.
-Instead of trying to get her to eat a certain amount, focus on letting her get used to the experience.
+Up until now, they have only had a liquid diet.
+They’ll need practice to get used to the spoon and to the feel of having solid food in their mouth.
+So don't expect them to eat a whole lot -- maybe a teaspoon or two at a time -- when you start.
+Instead of trying to get them to eat a certain amount, focus on letting them get used to the experience.

 Start Fruits and Vegetables, One at a Time